ri-Soul/encryption/HexaDecimal/README.md

 15 --> F
 F --> 15
+*If you devide by 16, the remainder is never bigger than 15.*

 *Multiply from the last to the first with 16 to the power of 0+...*
 5 * 16^0 = 5